cevatarmutlu/scraper/README.md

 ## Introduction

-This project is a simple scrapper.
+This project is a simple scrapper and made with python.

 ## Install